 Joint Pain, Monoarticular: A Merck Manual of Patient Symptoms podcast

 Patients may report "joint" pain regardless of whether the cause involves the joint itself or surrounding (periarticular) structures such as tendons and bursae; in both cases, pain in or around a single joint will be referred to as monoarticular pain.
 Pain originating within a joint (arthralgia) may be caused by joint inflammation (arthritis).
 Inflammation tends to result in accumulation of intra-articular fluid (effusion) and clinical findings of warmth, swelling, and uncommonly erythema.
 With effusion, prompt assessment is essential to exclude infection.
-Acute monoarticular pain is sometimes caused by a disorder that characteristically causes polyarticular pain (eg, rheumatoid arthritis) and thus may be the initial manifestation of a polyarthritis (eg, psoriatic arthritis, RA—see Pain in Multiple Joints).
+Acute monoarticular pain is sometimes caused by a disorder that characteristically causes polyarticular pain (eg, RA) and thus may be the initial manifestation of a polyarthritis (eg, psoriatic arthritis, RA—see Pain in Multiple Joints).

 Pain in and around a joint may involve

 The synovium and joint capsule are major sources of intra-articular pain.
 The synovial membrane is the main site affected by inflammation (synovitis).
 Pain that originates from the menisci is more likely to be a result of injury.

 The most common causes of acute monoarticular pain overall are the following:

 With injury, a history of trauma is usually present and suggestive.
 Injury can affect intra-articular and/or periarticular structures and involve direct injury (eg, twisting during a fall) or overuse (eg, repetitive motion, prolonged kneeling).